SendiAp/Remaining/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## The other day, my wife asked me to pass her lipstick but I accidentally passed her a glue stick.
+She still isn't talking to me.